lucaskingjade/Motion_Synthesis_Adversarial_Learning/README.md

 1) For download the EMILYA dataset, you should contact the owner [Catherine Pelachaud](http://pages.isir.upmc.fr/~pelachaud/).

-2) Clone this repository code to your computer and rename the root folder as "Seq\_AAE\_V1" .
-Put dataset into the
+2) Clone this repository code to your computer and rename the root folder as "Seq_AAE_V1" .

 3) Install the relevant packages

    * Keras
    * matlotlib

+4) Data Preprocessing: You should save the motions in EmilyaDataset into a npz file according to the readme.md file in the folder 'datasets/EmilyaDaset/'.

-4) For training the models in the paper, you should navigate to the "\Training" directory under the root directory of the project and there you can find the following five folders:
+5) For training the models in the paper, you should navigate to the "\Training" directory under the root directory of the project and there you can find the following five folders:

 Conditional\_SAAE